Fibroblast: Tumour mediation

 Fibroblasts, like tumor-associated host fibroblasts (TAF), play a crucial role in immune regulation through TAF-derived ECM components and modulators.
 TAF are known to be significant in the inflammatory response as well as immune suppression in tumors.
 TAF-derived ECM components cause alterations in ECM composition and initiate the ECM remodeling.
 ECM remodeling is described as changes in the ECM as a result of enzyme activity which can lead to degradation of the ECM.
 Immune regulation of tumors is largely determined by ECM remodeling because the ECM is responsible for regulating a variety of functions, such as proliferation, differentiation, and morphogenesis of vital organs.
 In many tumor types, especially those related to the epithelial cells, ECM remodeling is common.
 Examples of TAF-derived ECM components include Tenascin and Thrombospondin-1 (TSP-1), which can be found in sites of chronic inflammation and carcinomas, respectively.

 Immune regulation of tumors can also occur through the TAF-derived modulators.
 Although these modulators may sound similar to the TAF-derived ECM components, they differ in the sense that they are responsible for the variation and turnover of the ECM.
 Cleaved ECM molecules can play a critical role in immune regulation.
-Proteases like matrix metalloproteineases and the uPA system are known to cleave the ECM.
+Proteases like matrix metalloproteinases and the uPA system are known to cleave the ECM.
 These proteases are derived from fibroblasts.